silomo-luthando-kunene/alx-data_analysis_project-/README.md

 * **Outcome:**
 *
 ### 🏁 Conclusion
 This project demonstrates the intersection of **Industrial Systems Engineering** and **Data Analytics**.
-It proves that data is not just about numbers; it’s about operational integrity and social impact.
-By applying systems thinking, I successfully turned a massive, messy dataset into a prioritized, transparent, and audit-ready project management system.
+It proves that data is not just about numbers; it’s about operational efficiency, integrity and business/social impact.
+By applying systems thinking, I turned a massive, messy dataset into a transparent analytics dashboard and audit-ready project management system.